Fatao/Random-Password-Generator/README.md

-# Random-Password-Generator-
-Generate strong and secured password .
-# Password Generator
+# Random Password Generator
-import random
-import string
-# Define the characters that can be used in the password
-characters = string.ascii_letters + string.digits + string.punctuation
-# Function to generate a password of a specified length
-def generate_password(length):
+Secure and Unique Passwords Instantly
+Enhance your online security with a strong and secure random password.
+Just click the button to generate a unique password and protect your accounts from unauthorized access.

+Features:
-# Generate a password of the specified length
+Generate a strong password instantly.
-password = ''.join(random.choice(characters) for i in range(length))
-return password
-# Test the function with a password length of 12
-print(generate_password(12))
+Copy the password to your clipboard for easy use.
+Designed to help you improve your online security.